vince-riv/argo-diff/README.md

     [Automated Sync Policy](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/) configured, and
     commits are pushed to that application's target branch. (ie: There's no need to run argo-diff, when ArgoCD will automatically pick up the change.)

+### Why argo-diff?

+There are multiple ways to produce diff previews of proposed manifest changes to ArgoCD applications in Github Pull Requests, but they often require per-repository configuration.
+Because argo-diff is triggered by Github event notifications, and because argo-diff auto-discovers ArgoCD applications configured in the source code repository, no configuration is needed when repositories and/or ArgoCD applications are added and removed.

 ### Screenshots